-Here I go again, trying to explain what I do and justify the extraordinary amount of time I spend on it to my family and friends.
+Here I go again, trying to explain what I do and justify the extraordinary amount of time I spend on it to my family.

 Palimpsest is an atheist’s Psalter, a loosely organized and moderated collection (some old and dusty) of articles, poetry, and prose centred around my own personal belief system.
 It is part celebration, part condemnation, part praise and part critique.
 I see and listen and yes, judge, with a critical eye and ear.
 Judgements always come with a caveat: I may be wrong.
 Judgements can change over time and with new information and changing awareness.
 But I try to make the basic observations unbiased where possible.

 I reject deism and theism as I do most other “isms”.
 I’ll make on exception here: While I do not accept theism, I do embrace spiritualism.
 To take on the title Deist you must first have a firm understanding of God or Gods and who can rightly claim that knowledge?
 I think (?)
 I have a solid grounding in spiritualism.
 A blanket “ism” represents a generality used to justify (or excuse) a specific idea or ideas.
 It is an inadequate effort to define or explain something by putting an “ism” fence around it.
 It needs a sure, unshakeable foundation to rest on.
 The content (such as it may be) is all.
 The rest is nothing.